gshugh/CSC517_HW2_Rails/README.md

         Most of these 'extra' views are retained: for time constraints
             for future development on the application if needed

-    Enforcement of User Roles:

-        As noted in ~~ User Roles ~~ different types of users have different privileges.
-        Because there is often more than one way to access a given feature, we centralized the logic related to user roles and privileges.
-        This logic can be found in app/helpers/sessions_helper.rb

     Record Deletion FAQs: